Skip to content

 WordPress

-Pageflare works with static exports of WordPress sites.
+pageflare works with static exports of WordPress sites.
 Plugins like Simply Static and WP2Static generate a flat directory of HTML, CSS, JS, and image files — exactly what pageflare expects.

 WordPress site